 Next, get the grill ready.
 Whether gas or charcoal, the grill should be prepared for high heat cooking.
 Because the marinade has some sugar in it, you’ll want to remove any excess marinade from the steaks to prevent it from burning.
 Just use your hands to smooth off most of the marinade.
 Any that is still clinging to the meat is fine.

-Place the skirt steak pieces on the grill, and cook, turning occasionally until charred on both sides and the internal temperature registers 112°F on an instant-read thermometer inserted into the thickest part of the steaks.
-Carryover cooking will bring this up to a nice medium-rare which is perfect for this cut of beef.
+Place the skirt steak pieces on the grill, and cook, turning occasionally until charred on both sides and the internal temperature registers 125°F on an instant-read thermometer inserted into the thickest part of the steaks.
+Carryover cooking will bring this up to a nice medium-rare (130-140F), which is perfect for this cut of beef.
 But, if you like it more well-done, you can cook it longer.
-Since the meat is going to be sliced thinly, it is very forgiving if you like yours less pink.
+Since the meat is going to be sliced thinly, it’s very forgiving if you like yours less pink.

 Transfer the steak pieces to a cutting board, and let them rest for about 5 minutes.
 Then slice thinly, against the grain.
 Note that skirt steak is a bit tricky in this respect since the grain runs opposite to how it runs in many cuts, like flank.
 Have a look at the skirt-steak-slicing instructions over here to make sure that you’re slicing it correctly.